Aryss/DiscordLink/README.md

 **bFlavorHeading** - adds a "flavor" text to CTF and BR match summaries based on the score.
 Current headings really need some adjustment.
 **bReportScoreEvents** - this will send event whenever a team scores (outside of TDM or DOM) or completes an objective in AS **bPostCapSummary** - this will add a summary of the captures to the post-match summary of a CTF/BR games
-4. Start a server with `LDiscordLink.MutLDiscordReport` mutator
+4. Start a server with `LDiscordLink.MutLDiscordReport` mutator.
+You should see a connection appear in Python server log.